florensiuspancagati/mern-blog/README.md

-In this project, I will be learning about the MERN stack.
+In this project, I will be learning about REACTJS in mern.